openstack/mistral/doc/source/dsl/dsl_v2.rst

       action: my_action
       retry: count=10 delay=5 break-on=<% $.foo = 'bar' %>

-All parameter values for any policy can be defined as YAQL expressions.
+All parameter values for any policy can be defined as expressions.

 Simplified Input Syntax
 '''''''''''''''''''''''